JeffDeCola/my-cheat-sheets/software/infrastructure-as-a-service/cloud-services-compute/google-cloud-platform-cheat-sheet/google-compute-engine-create-image-gcloud.md

-# CREATE IMAGE USING GCLOUD CHEAT SHEET
+# CREATE A CUSTOM IMAGE USING GCLOUD CHEAT SHEET

-`create custom image using gcloud` _is one of two ways to create a custom image on `gce`._
+`create a custom image using gcloud` _is a way to create a custom image on `gce`._

 View my entire list of cheat sheets on